Saint Patrick's Saltire: On St Patrick's Day

 Saint Patrick's Flag is sometimes seen during Saint Patrick's Day parades in Northern Ireland and Britain.
-Flags are handed out by Down District Council before the Downpatrick parade, near Patrick's burial place at Down Cathedral, in an attempt to create a parade that has cross community support.
-This has had only limited success however, and controversy continues over the use of flags in the parade.
+Flags are handed out by Down District Council before the Downpatrick parade, near Patrick's burial place at Down Cathedral, in an attempt to create a parade that has cross-community support.
+This has had only limited success, however, and controversy continues over the use of flags in the parade.
 In Great Britain, Saint Patrick's Flag was flown in place of the Irish tricolour at the 2009 parade in Croydon, prompting complaints from some councillors.
 It was flown on some years on Patrick's Day by Bradford City Council, which subsequently reverted to flying the Irish tricolour.

 In political movements

 The Saint Patrick's Saltire was on the flag proposed in 1914 of the County Down unit of Irish Volunteers.
 A writer in The Irish Volunteer complained that The O'Rahilly should have known the saltire was "faked for Union Jack purposes".

 In 1932–33 a variation of the flag with a St Patrick's blue background was adopted as the badge and flag of the short-lived Blueshirt fascist movement.
 This militant group incorporated right-wing, conservative and some former-unionist elements in opposition to the then left-wing republican Fianna Fáil party.

-A flag combining St Andrew's Saltire, St Patrick's Saltire, and the Red Hand of Ulster has been used by Ulster separatists, who wish to see Northern Ireland leave the United Kingdom and become an independent state, not joining together with the Republic of Ireland.
+A flag combining St Andrew's Saltire, St Patrick's Saltire, and the Red Hand of Ulster has been used by Ulster separatists, who wish to see Northern Ireland leave the United Kingdom and become an independent state, not joining with the Republic of Ireland.

 The saltire was incorporated in the badge of the Reform Movement, for some time after its inception in 1998, but this no longer so prominent.
 The Reform Group is a "post-nationalist" pressure group in the Republic of Ireland seeking closer ties with the United Kingdom.

 Other symbols of Ireland

-The arms of Ireland since the sixteenth century have been a gold harp with silver strings on a blue field.
+The arms of Ireland since the 16th century have been a gold harp with silver strings on a blue field.
 It represented Ireland in the flags of earlier unions: the Commonwealth Flag (England and Ireland, 1649) and the Protectorate Jack (England, Ireland and Scotland, 1658).
 It also featured on the Royal Standard since James I.

 The Celtic cross and Brigid's cross are other crosses which have been used as symbols of Ireland.